figtools/figgy/things_to_figure_out.md

 These are problems I intend to solve, once I figure out the best way to do it.

-- FIX ISSUE WHERE EVERYTHING ALWAYS GOES TO DEV EVEN WITH --env prod
 - Refactor figgy to not require a mgmt session anywhere to support existing functionality
 - Fix promote command
 - Fix or remove migrate command